anbegaral/Knockout-Rest-Google/README.md

 ##Description
 The site pretends to be a guide for a house buyer looking for a house in a neighborhood in Sydney, Australia.
 It displays a list of houses on the map, allowing the user to select his favorite ones and to show some of the nearby services like schools, medical services, beaches and supermarkets.

+###Code
 The code is written based in Knockout MVVM pattern, being separated in 3 modules:

 - model: the main data that populate the app.
 The data are hardcoded, displaying a list of properties.
 - ViewModel: the controller that manages the operations between the model and the view using Knockout observables to filter the locations and update the data when is required (Favourite property)
 - view: where the DOM is managed and the data are displayed to the user

 ##Services used
 The site is built using Google Maps, Google Places, Google StreetView and Foursquare as 3rd party API.